-- 1. The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; or - 2.
+- The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; - 2.
 The student or the student's family is currently receiving aid under Article IV of the Illinois Public Aid Code (Aid to Families of Dependent Children).

 The District will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
 Questions regarding the fee waiver application process should be addressed to the office of the assistant superintendent.
-Please contact any school administrators' office for necessary applications.
-District fee waivers are a requirement.
+Fee waiver applications are available on the district website: www.min201.org District fee waivers are a requirement.